Icon Productions: 1990s–early 2000s: Foundation and first projects

 Unlike most other independents, Icon financed most of its development and packaging costs internally, mainly by Gibson, allowing it to retain creative control of projects through production.

 In late 1996, New Zealand producer Timothy White became founding head of a co-production venture between Fox and Gibson, called Fox-Icon, based at Fox Studios Australia in Sydney.
 The company failed to produce a single film, shutting down in December 1999.

+The company was initially based at Warner Bros.
+Pictures where it had a deal in place for 10 years.
+In 1999, the company signed an exclusive production deal with Paramount Pictures where Paramount handled North American rights to its titles from Icon Productions.
+In 2002, the company moved its North American first-look deal to 20th Century Fox.

 In August 1999, the UK division signed a home video deal with Warner Home Video.

 In 2000, Icon established a film distribution company for in Sydney, Australia, headed by Mark Gooder.
 A UK subsidiary for distribution was also established.
 Gooder moved to Los Angeles (Santa Monica) in 2006 to manage production, acquisition, and distribution operations there.
 After the financial success of The Passion of the Christ (2004), there was frequent mention of the ability of Icon to function as a mini-studio.
 However, Davey downplayed those expectations, saying, "The last thing we want is to become a studio.
 We don't want to become that top-heavy.
 We want to be independent and passionate.
 We don't want to lose the magic".

 Icon Productions owned a library of over 250 film titles.